 Take time to digest what Lightfoot is saying by going back over the passage.
 Make those relationships of the aforementioned in your mind not only now, preliminarily, but as you now study each of the eight that follow.

 A. WHATEVER IS TRUE

-The prophet Jeremiah bespeaks of his understanding of this, his manifest personal discipline, where in 15:16 of his book he states, “Your words were found and I ate them, and Your words became for me a joy and the delight of my heart; For I have been called by Your name, o lord God of hosts.”
+The prophet Jeremiah bespeaks of his understanding of this, his manifest personal discipline, where in 15:16 of his book he states, “Your words were found and I ate them, and Your words became for me a joy and the delight of my heart; For I have been called by Your name, O Lord God of hosts.”
 Have you been called by God to public office?
 Are His truths foremost in your mind and in your votes?
 John 17:17 is an apt summary of this mental orientation, this absolute presupposition relative to intellectual well-being and proper functionality.
-Jesus states, “Sanctify them in truth; Your word is truth.”
-What a tragic disconnect — a tragic testimony too I might add — when someone names the name of Christ in the Capitol, but His truths are not characteristic of his or her thinking or the way he or she acts or votes.
+Jesus says in John 17:17, “Sanctify them in truth; Your word is truth.”
+What a tragic disconnect—a tragic testimony too I might add—when someone names the name of Christ in the Capitol, but His truths are not characteristic of his or her thinking or the way he or she acts or votes.

 B. WHATEVER IS HONORABLE